ChooTingFeng/ecliseinstaller/README.md

 1. get your pp.dat and /activequests folder and put them in the same directory
 2. execute importNA.bat or importROW.bat and it should work

+##Save File exporter
+1. run exportNA.bat or exportROW.bat and your files will show up NOTE! /activequests does not create a folder, instead, you will get the folder inside activequests, so to reimport, place exported files into a new folder called /activequests

+Example: script will create XXXXX_ActiveQuests which inside has files
+to reimport, place as /activequests/XXXXX_ActiveQuests